-Session 3 Exercise 2 and 3 Combined

-End of session Feedback should be given to trainees throughout the session and more individual and detailed feedback may be required at the end.
-Trainees should be encouraged to practise the outcomes they have learnt and continue reading any accompanying literature that they have been given.
-The instructor should complete the NZ Cycle Skills Training Guidelines Outcome checklist for each trainee.
-Session 4: contents - ▲ Welcome and introduction of instructor and helper - ▲ Take register - A Re-affirm ground rules - ▲ Brief recap discussion of last session - ▲ Explain aims of today's session Exercise One: Quick bike, helmet and clothing check Exercise Two: Turn right from side to main road Exercise Three: Turn right from main to side road If time allows and the exercises are repeated, try to use different roads.
+- ▲ Welcome and introduction of instructor and helper

+- ▲ Take register

+- A Re-affirm ground rules

+- Brief recap discussion of last session

+- ▲ Explain aims of today's session

+Exercise One: Quick bike, helmet and clothing check Exercise Two: Turn right from side to main road Exercise Three: Turn right from main to side road

+Note: Use both controlled/uncontrolled intersections to teach and practice turns at intersections.

+If time allows and the exercises are repeated, try to use different roads.

 Other Grade 2 outcomes should be included and discussed at every opportunity.
-For this session the following can quite naturally be introduced: Explain decisions made while riding, thereby demonstrating understanding of safe riding strategy Demonstrate a basic understanding of the Road Code, particularly how to interpret road signs Be aware of everything around them, including behind as they ride Understand how and when to signal intentions to other road users Exercise One: Quick bike, helmet and clothing check
+For this session the following can quite naturally be introduced:

+Explain decisions made while riding, thereby demonstrating understanding of safe riding strategy

+Demonstrate a basic understanding of the Road Code, particularly how to interpret road signs

+Be aware of everything around them, including behind as they ride

+Understand how and when to signal intentions to other road users

-Session 4 Exercise 2 Turn right from a side to a main road Turn right from a side to a main road Well in advance of the approaching junction, the trainees should check behind for following traffic and then, if necessary, signal their intention with a right turn signal.
+Session 4 Exercise 2 Turn right from a side to a main road

+Turn right from a side to a main road

+Well in advance of the approaching intersecton, the trainees should check behind for following traffic and then, if necessary, signal their intention with a right turn signal.
 The trainee should then pull smoothly out into a position well left of the centre line, where they cannot be overtaken by a car on either side.
-They should approach the junction in this position and begin looking for traffic from both sides on the main road, as they make their approach to the head of the junction.
-If signalling is necessary, they should also continue to signal while pulling out and approaching the junction, returning both hands to the handlebars just before the point where they would have to brake, if stopping at the junction were necessary.
+They should approach the intersecton in this position and begin looking for traffic from both sides on the main road, as they make their approach to the head of the junction.
+If signalling is necessary, they should also continue to signal while pulling out and approaching the intersecton, returning both hands to the handlebars just before the point where they would have to brake, if stopping at the intersecton were necessary.

 If there is a stop sign they must stop at the stop line, taking up the pedal ready position as they do so.
 They should observe to their right and left for traffic on the main road and when there is a safe gap, set off again, with a Lifesaver right shoulder check, and complete the turn.

-If the junction is a give way the trainee should only stop and give way if necessary before completing their turn, with a Lifesaver right shoulder check.
-Notes
+If the intersection is a give way the trainee should only stop and give way if necessary before completing their turn, with a Lifesaver right shoulder check.